• Skip to primary navigation

 • Fiber - Thin stalks have fibers that firmly hold onto each other, and are still firm even when cooked.
 On the other hand, thick stems are higher in fiber, although not as firm.

-• Cooking time - Thin stalks cook faster.
+• Cooking time – Thin stalks cook faster.
 That’s why restaurant chefs prefer them.
-Thick stems may take a little more time to soften, and hence grilling or roasting them is always more effective.
+Thick stems take a little longer to soften, so grilling or roasting them is always more effective.

 • But both types should be ready in under 5 minutes.
 This makes it a perfect ingredient for salads.